aws-samples/sample-amazon-ivs-aiortc-demos/stages-nova-s2s/README.md

 ### Date/Time Queries

--   "What time is it?"
+-   "What time is it in New York?"
--   "What's today's date?"
+-   "What's today's date in London?"
--   "What day of the week is it?"
+-   "What day of the week is it in Tokyo?"
--   "What time is it in Tokyo?" (with timezone support)
+-   "What time is it in Los Angeles right now?"

 ### Visual Queries (Frame Analysis)